pbertera/SIPp-by-example/README.md

 **NOTE: Both UAC and UAS scenario can be found into the Basic folder: [Basic/uac.xml](Basic/uac.xml) and [Basic/uas.xml](Basic/uas.xml)**

-# Specific for SIPp and Snom phones
+# Specific settings for SIPp and Snom phones

 If you want to run and UAC against a Snom phone (calling the phone from SIPp), you should pay attention the following points: